WilliamFalci/Prisma-Cluster/README.md

 - - Creation of [service-name] db into Postgress
 - - Creation of user's db (ower of [service-name] db)
 - - Saving of enviroment variables to link prisma to db created
+- - Creation of the specific Storage Bucket

 #### SERVICE > DELETE:
 - Will delete the service running automatically this actions: